atomisticnet/MeLting/README.md

 ## Usage

 See the [tutorials](./tutorials) subdirectory for Jupyter notebooks that demonstrate the usage of the package.

+Data files include melting temperature values, Materials Project identifiers (mp-id's) of the selected structures and all materials features used.
+Compound features are obtained directly from the Materials Project, when available, or through our own DFT calculations.

+The presented work is applicable to binary materials only but simple engineering should lead these models to be applied to more complex (and simpler) compositions as well.